lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

 }
 ```

 When the current channel is updated by ```registerNotificationHandlerMessagingChannelUpdatedBlock:mentionUpdatedBlock:```, you have to update the read status of the channel.
+The following method is invoked in ```registerNotificationHandlerMessagingChannelUpdatedBlock:``` callback.

 ```objectivec
 - (void) updateMessagingChannel:(JiverMessagingChannel *)channel